bartbutenaers/node-red-contrib-calc/README.md

 + **Sum (sum)**: sum of the all the numbers in the array.

    Input = ```[7, 2, 5]```   =>   Internal = ```[7, 2, 5, 3]```   =>   Output = ```17```

+## Round result to ... decimals
+When selected, the output number(s) will be rounded to the specified number of decimals.
+This rounding can be applied to the result of any selected operation.
+Note that the *"Round decimal places"* operation can be used instead, when it is only required to round the numeric values in the input message.

+## Truncate result to ... decimals:
+When selected, the output number(s) will be truncated to the specified number of decimals.
+This truncating can be applied to the result of any selected operation.
+Note that the *"Truncate decimal places"* operation can be used instead, when it is only required to truncate the numeric values in the input message.